decred/dcrdex/dex/testing/walletpair/README.md

 without risk of loss.
 That said, this is for testing, so only send what you can lose in case of massive catastrophe.

-Use `--testnet` flag to run on testnet.
+Use `--testnet` and `--simnet` flags to use respective testing networks.